MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.88	(2023/01/30)
+  - Add: New option in the global settings: Debug: Write session host data to log analytics (contains sensitive data)
+  - Fix: If the service account password contains some special characters (like "), the FSLogix delete operation failed
+  - Add: Show an alert if a file share has too less space
+  - Change: If a larger disk size is used as the image: the last partition will be automatically extend (improvement)
 - 1.0.1.87	(2023/01/19)
   - Add: Gallery images for Windows 10 22H2
   - Add: Imaging will now remove an existing intune client from the Golden Master